HanlalaIbrahim/AI/README.md

 2. Navigate to the relevant code snippet: `cd AI-ML-Code-Snippets/Snippet1`
 3. Follow the instructions in the README or comments within the code.

-## License

-This code snippets repository is provided under the MIT License, granting you the freedom to use, modify, and share the code, with proper attribution.

 ## Feedback